EchoEllet/EchoEllet.dev/site/src/jsMain/resources/markdown/resume.md

 **Flutter Developer | Scalable Apps & Packages**

-Dedicated Flutter developer skilled in creating high-quality apps, packages, and platform-specific plugins.
+Dedicated Flutter developer with a focus on building high-quality apps, packages, and platform-specific plugins.
 Focused on delivering fewer, well-executed features, emphasizing clean, maintainable, and tested code.
 Committed to continuous improvement and collaborative progress.

 > [!NOTE]
-> You're viewing a very early version of the resume that does not reflect the final version.
+> This resume is an early version created for development and demonstration purposes.
-> This was written quickly for demonstration purposes during development.
+> It is actively maintained and will continue to evolve with clearer structure and additional detail over time.

 ---